 07 of 24

-If you haven’t discovered the green flower craze, ‘Greenline’ coneflowers are a great introduction to this versatile bloom color.
-A stand of ‘Greenline’ add textural interest to the sunny border, but these chartreuse beauties really shine when planted alongside magenta or hot pink flowers.
+If you have not discovered the green flower craze, Greenline coneflowers are a great introduction to this versatile bloom color.
+A stand of Greenline adds textural interest to the sunny border, but these chartreuse beauties really shine when planted alongside magenta or hot pink flowers.

 Greenline is a relatively early bloomer by coneflower standards, producing flowers in June to August.
 It grows 18 to 24 inches in height and is suitable for USDA hardiness zones 3 to 8.

 08 of 24

-I’m thankful to the Dutch for bringing us so many new flower introductions, and this garden exclamation point from breeder Arie Blom is no exception.
-Newly opened flowers start off with a brilliant gold hue, which transitions to a tropical flame orange.
+The Dutch have provided so many new flower introductions, and this garden exclamation point, Hot Papaya from breeder Arie Blom, is no exception.
+Newly opened flowers start off with a brilliant gold hue, which transition to a tropical flame orange.
 The flowers shine among other bright yellow and red flowers, but also stand out when combined with cool blue flowers.

 This is a medium-sized coneflower at 32 inches in height and is a typical coneflower in all other habits, suitable for USDA hardiness zones 4 to 9 and blooming from mid-summer to fall.Continue to 9 of 24 below.